 By all accounts, Captain Marley did not stick around to raise a family with Booker, leaving them in poverty in rural Jamaica.
 The captain did provide some financial support up until his sudden death from a heart attack when Bob Marley was 10-years-old.

 His death sent the struggling family further into poverty and Booker was forced to move to Kingston in the hope of finding work to support them.
 Bob followed not long after and they settled in a corrugated iron shack in the notorious area of Trenchtown.

 Marley’s mixed heritage was a source of alienation in 1950s and ’60s Jamaica due to the societal structures of the time, and when Bob arrived in Kingston he was met with distrust and racism from the black Jamaican community who saw him as being too white.
-As his wife Rita is quoted as saying “They would call Bob an outcast, ’cause you really don’t belong to [either side]: you’re in between, you’re black and white – so then, you’re not even black.”
+In many instances Bob was even called “white boy” from his peers.
+As his wife Rita is quoted as saying “They would call Bob an outcast, ’cause you really don’t belong to either side: you’re in between, you’re black and white – so then, you’re not even black.”

 Things were no better from his father’s side of the family who outright rejected Marley for being black.
 Later in life, he attempted to contact them but was again rejected.
 He would write the song Cornerstone based on this experience.

 Faced with so much opposition from the outside world, Marley could have faded into the anger and violence that engulfed Trenchtown, but instead he was able to take the rejection and turn it into resolve.
 Music became his refuge and it was in Kingston that he learned to play the guitar and the Wailers were born.

 They started life as an RnB vocal group but after Marley became a follower of the Rastafarian religion, they moved to reggae and found their signature sound.